dotnet/msbuild/documentation/specs/rar-as-service.md

 The new RAR node will not count toward total maximum CPU count specified by _/maxCpuCount_ switch, since the RAR task is taxing on IO operations not so much on CPU time.
 If we took one node from each instance of MSBuild it would lead to drastic decrease in performance.

-The RAR task will be affected by  _/m_ switch.
-When we run in single node mode, it will implicitly say that we want to run task inside current process.
-User would have to explicitly say that he wants to run with RAR node.
+The RAR task will be affected by the _/m_ switch.
+When we run in single node mode, it will implicitly say that we want to run the task inside current process.
+User would have to explicitly say that they want to use the RAR node.

+__NOTE:__ The behavior described above depend on fact that the feature is opt-out (is active by default).
+If not, the paragraph above is meaningless.
+This has to be yet decided/clarified.

 ## Communication